nihatuzlaci/e-commerce-micro-frontends/README.md

 yarn start
 ```

-After running the app, app will run on port `3000`.
+After running the app, it will run on port `3000`.

 ```
 localhost:3000